foglienimatteo/Raytracing/README.md

 ./Raytracer.jl render [OPTIONS_FOR_THE_IMAGE] NAME_OF_THE_SCENEFILE {onoff|flat|pathtracer|pointlight}[OPTIONS_FOR_THE_RENDERER]
 ```

-There are four possible renderer algorithms, each of them connects with different rules the color of a pixel and the light ray that starts from that pixel and hit (or not) an object of the rendered scene:
+There are four possible rendering algorithms; each of them connects with different rules the color of a pixel and the light ray that starts from that pixel and hits (or not) an object of the rendered scene:

-- `onoff` : each pixel is set to the `background_color` if no shape is hitten by its light ray, otherwise is set to `color`; this renderer exists only for debugging purposes
+- `onoff` : each pixel is set to the `background_color` if no shape is hitten by its light ray, otherwise is set to `color`; this renderer exists only for debugging purposes.

-- `flat` : each pixel is set to the `background_color` if no shape is hitten by its light ray, otherwise is set to the color of the hitted shape point; this renderer is very efficient, but it does not solve the rendering equation.
+- `flat` : each pixel is set to the `background_color` if no shape is hitten by its light ray, otherwise is set to the color of the hitted shape point.
-  Consequently, no shadows or brightness are rendered.
+  This renderer is very efficient, but it does not solve the rendering equation, and consequently no shadows or brightness are rendered.

 - `pathtracer` : this is the TRUE renderer.
 It solves the rendering equation in the "standard" way, and for this reason its very burdensome to be used, specifically for the rendering.
   Nevertheless, the rendered images are incomparably more realistic that the ones made with the other three renderers; USE THIS RENDERER WITH FORESIGHT!